Adorek/rsschool-cv/cv.md

 ##### Summary

-I was always interested about computers.
+I was always interested in computers.
 Since few years I started to learn programming on my own.
-Writing code is my passion. my goal is to turn my passion into real time work.
+Writing code is my passion.
+My goal is to turn my passion into real time work.

 ---